azanrf/Classification-of-Network-Traffic-Patterns-in-Video-Conference-App-Using-Random-Forest-Method/README.md

 # Classification of Network Traffic Patterns in Video Conference Application Using Random Forest Method

-Implementation Random Forest for Network Traffic Pattertn Classificaton on Video Conference Application.
+Implementation Random Forest for Network Traffic Pattertn Classification on Video Conference Application.
 - Software that i use:
   - Zoom
   - Wireshark